 1. Don’t underestimate how expensive everything is

 Pretty much everything in Iceland is more expensive than what you’re used to at home: gas, food, accommodation, activities, and most of all booze…make sure that you pack everything you need or a simple pair of globe in Reykavick will set you back $30.
+The best tip here is to budget your Iceland trip before you leave and plan your expenses.
+That way, you don’t end up spending money on things you could have brought with you or purchased when you landed.
 The good news is: although there are dozens of amazing day tours and activities to try in Iceland, the landscape is just as incredible and enjoying nature is FREE.

 Pro tips: If you plan on drinking, buy a few bottles duty free at the airport.
 Make sure you go grocery shopping in Reykavick to get everything you need, especially if you are driving along the Ring Road.
 If you have room in your luggage, pack a few granola bars and non perishable food.